hazeishere/News-What/README.md

 2. When a user clicks on an article, the application:
    - Extracts the full article content
    - Sends it to available AI models for analysis
-   - Displays a detailed view with summary, topic, sentiment, and key entities
+   - Displays a detailed view with the funny translation, summary, and other analysis
+3. The app attempts to use various AI models through g4f, with automatic fallbacks

 ## Installation